HL7/fhircast-docs/input/pagecontent/index.md

 Note that:

 * Event notifications are thin json wrappers around FHIR resources.
-* The app can request context changes by sending an event notification to the Hub's `hub.topic` session identifier.
+* An application can request context changes by sending an event notification to the Hub's `hub.topic` session identifier.
 The HTTP response status indicates success or failure.
 * The [Event Catalog](3_Events.html) documents the workflow events that can be communicated in FHIRcast.
 Each event will always carry the same type of FHIR resources.

 ### Get involved